-Staff should share low-level concerns in confidence with the designated safeguarding lead the Headteacher
+Staff should share low-level concerns in confidence with the Headteacher

 Low-level concerns about the Headteacher should be reported to the chair of governors.

 Staff are also encouraged to self-refer where they have found themselves in a situation which could be misinterpreted, might appear compromising to others and/or on reflection they believe they have behaved in a way that they consider falls below the expected professional standards.